- Gives your child proper nutrition

 - Be sure you empty your breasts regularly by feeding or using a breast pump.
 This will prevent them from becoming overly full and achy.
 It will also allow you to continue producing milk.

 - If you feed your baby formula, your baby will eat about 6 to 8 times per day, or every 2 to 4 hours.
-Start your newborn with 2 to 3 ounces at every feeding (16 to 24 ounces a day).
+Start your newborn with 2 to 3 ounces (60 to 90 mL) at every feeding (16 to 24 ounces or 480 to 720 mL a day).

-- Feed your baby when she seems hungry.
-Signs include smacking her lips, making suckling movements, and rooting (moving her head around to find your breast).
+- Feed your baby when they seems hungry.
+Signs include smacking lips, making suckling movements, and rooting (moving their head around to find your breast).

-- Don't wait until your baby cries to feed her.
+- DO NOT wait until your baby cries to feed her.
 This means she is very hungry.

-- Your baby should not sleep more than 4 hours at night without feeding (4 to 5 hours if you're feeding formula).
-It is OK to wake her up to feed her.
+- Your baby should not sleep more than 4 hours at night without feeding (4 to 5 hours if you are feeding formula).
+It is OK to wake them up to feed them.

 - Your baby has several wet or dirty diapers for the first few days.